patataofcourse/Flora/README.md

 ### Game titles
 British/Australian titles (Pandora's Box / Lost Future / Spectre's Call) will take precedence over American titles (Diabolical Box / Unwound Future / Last Specter) due to the first being the title for all EU versions, only translated to their respective languages (and, not gonna lie, a lil' bit of spite).
 Exception: the US region versions of said games.

+### Puzzles:
+To use the puzzle command, you should use either the number of the puzzle (1) if it's a standard puzzle, or the weekly puzzle's US/EU/KO number preceded by 'W' (W16).
+You can also extract the match puzzle tutorial (from puzzle #10) using "match_tutorial" and, in the EU and KO versions, the unused puzzle using "1_unused".

+Some unused variants of puzzles can't be extracted yet through Flora, however, this will be fixed in a future update.

 ### Requirements
 * Python 3